-- Children ages 3-18 years old: We will use the Strengths and Difficulties Questionnaire (SDQ) (Goodman, 1997).
-The SDQ parent report form will be used.
-It is a free and widely used measure of child behavior that comprises 5 scales (emotional symptoms, conduct problems, hyperactivity/inattention, peer relationship problems, prosocial behavior) and 25 items. - Parent Functioning - Parenting: Parenting will be assessed with the Parenting Sense of Competence scale (PSOC) (Gilmore & Cuskelly, 2008).
+- o Parenting: Parenting will be assessed with the Parenting Sense of Competence scale (PSOC) (Gilmore & Cuskelly, 2008).
 The PSOC is a 17-item scale that includes satisfaction with parenting and efficacy.
-The satisfaction section examines parents' anxiety, motivation, and frustrations while the efficacy section considers competence, capability levels, and problem-solving abilities in the parental role. - Mental Health: Depression Anxiety Stress Scale (DASS-21) (Henry & Crawford, 2005) will be used to assess parent emotional functioning around depression, anxiety and stress.
-It is a 21-item scale used to assess the presence and severity of these symptoms occurring over the past week. - Substance Use: We will assess parent substance use using two brief measures; the Drug Abuse Screening Test (DAST-10) (Skinner, 1982) and the Alcohol Use Disorders Identification Test (AUDIT) (Bradley, Bush, & Epler, 2003).
-The DAST-10 is a ten-item scale used to derive an index of the degree of consequences resulting from substance use.
-The AUDIT is a ten-item instrument for screening alcohol use that identifies hazardous drinking and active alcohol use disorders, including abuse and dependence. - Permanency - To evaluate permanency, DCF has defined an outcome indicator as the percentage of children served who are maintained safely with their families and do not enter foster care during the service period or within one year of service referral.
-These outcomes will be tracked through administrative data that are shared through a secure transmission with the evaluators on a monthly basis.
+The satisfaction section examines parents' anxiety, motivation, and frustrations while the efficacy section considers competence, capability levels, and problem-solving abilities in the parental role.
+The PSOC will be administered to the primary caregiver at pre- and post-test intervals.
+In cases of families served prenatally, the PSOC pre-test will be administered as a retrospective pre-test at service completion. - Mental Health: Depression Anxiety Stress Scale (DASS-21) (Henry & Crawford, 2005) will be used to assess parent emotional functioning around depression, anxiety and stress.
+It is a 21-item scale used to assess the presence and severity of these symptoms occurring over the past week.
+The DASS-21 will be administered to the primary caregiver at pre- and post-test intervals. - Substance Use: We will assess parent substance use using two brief measures; the Drug Abuse Screening Test (DAST-10) (Skinner, 1982) and the Alcohol Use Disorders Identification Test (AUDIT) (Bradley, Bush, & Epler, 2003).
+The DAST 10 is a ten-item scale used to derive an index of the degree of consequences resulting from substance use.
+The AUDIT is a ten-item instrument for screening alcohol use that identifies hazardous drinking and active alcohol use disorders, including abuse and dependence.
+The DAST-10 and AUDIT will be administered to the caregiver with an identified substance use issue at pre- and post-test intervals.
+In cases where the youth is the identified substance use disorder client, the youth will also complete pre- and post-test assessments of the DAST-10 and AUDIT.